Overview of Trina Solar – Company History

 Currently, in Australia Trina offers five series of panels being the Honey, Tallmax, Honeyblack, Duomax and Vertex.
 At the time of updating this page (Sep 2020), they can produce panels with efficiencies of up to 21% (Vertex).

-The Honey Black series is ideal for rooftops with all black feature making it very pleasing aesthetically.
-The panels integrate various technologies like half-cut and multi busbar (MBB) cells.
-With finer and narrower busbars, more sunlight can be reflected back to the round ribbon, thus increasing energy efficiency.
+The Honey Black series is ideal for highly visible rooftops with all black feature making it very pleasing aesthetically and usually comes at a slightly higher price.
+The panels integrate various technologies like half-cut and multi busbar (MBB) cells and provides a similar overall performance to the Honey Series.

 Based on the 210mm large-size silicon wafer and monocrystalline PERC cell, the Vertex comes with several innovative design features allowing high power output of more than 500Wp.
-This module absorbs solar radiation from both sides, 5%-30% of additional power generation brought by the backside.
-Excellent temperature coefficient and low irradiation performance brings the greater power.
-Furthermore, benefit from square mono cells and high-density encapsulation technology, the efficiency of Vertex can reach up to 21%.
+This bi-facial solar panel absorbs solar radiation from both sides enabling 5%-30% of additional power generation from reflected light to the underside.
+An excellent temperature coefficient (- 0.35%/°C) and low irradiation performance means the module can perform for a greater period and in hot conditions.
+Trina’s square mono cells and high-density encapsulation technology allow the efficiency of the Vertex series to reach up to 21%.

 Model Range Available in Australia